An esophageal perforation is a hole in the esophagus. The esophagus is the tube food passes through as it goes from the mouth to the stomach.

 You may need surgery.
 Surgery will depend on the location and size of the perforation.
 If surgery is needed, it is best done within 24 hours.

 Treatment may include:

-The condition can progress to shock -- even death -- if untreated.
+The condition can progress to shock, even death, if untreated.

 Go to the emergency room or call 911 if:

-Because of their nature, these injuries are difficult to prevent.
+These injuries are hard to prevent.

 Perforation of the esophagus